Introduction to Java EE Interview Questions And Answers

 Q4) Core Technologies of Java EE?

-Around 30 Java APIs included as Java EE core technologies, with that number to approach 50 with the eventual release of Java EE 8.
+Around 30 Java APIs included as Java EE core technologies, with that number approaching 50 with the eventual release of Java EE 8.
 These Java EE core technologies fall into the below-listed file categories:

 - HTTP client technologies: For HTTP-based clients, Web Socket programming is included for Java EE, the JSF and Servlet APIs, an API for JSON processing and the JSP Standard Tag Library (JSTL).